tekknolagi/tekknolagi.github.com/_posts/2024-07-01-scrapscript-tricks.md

 Everything else is fair game.
-We technically could use as many of the high bits as we want and build in gigantic amounts of patterns but instead we are going to reserve those high bits for small strings.
+We technically could use as many of the high bits as we want and build in gigantic amounts of patterns but instead we are going to reserve those high bits for small strings[^escape-hatch].

+[^escape-hatch]: We could have an "escape hatch" where we have one low-bits
+    encoding that says "look at the rest of the high bits to figure out what this is" but we're trying to avoid a two-step decoding situation.

 ### Small strings